 Trichuriasis due to Trichuris trichiura (off-label use): Oral: 200 mcg/kg as a single dose on day 1; may repeat dose on day 4 (Naquira 1989)

 Wucheria bancrofti infection (off-label use): Oral: 200 to 400 mcg/kg as a single dose in combination with albendazole (Addiss 1997; Ismail 2001)

 Refer to adult dosing.

-Parasitic infections: Oral: Children ≥15 kg: Refer to adult dosing.
+Parasitic infections: Oral: Children ≥15 kg and Adolescents: Refer to adult dosing.